skousik/simulator/README.md

 ## Prerequisites

-To run this code, you'll need MATLAB.
-Additional necessary toolboxes will be listed here soon.
+To run this code, you should just need MATLAB.
+Please let Shreyas know if there are any issues :)

 ## Getting Started